 - 3 ounces Tomato Paste

-- 1 Tablespoon Worcestershire sauce (2 Tbls if using turkey)
+- 1 Tablespoon Worcestershire sauce (2 Tbls if using turkey) (or fish sauce)

 - 2 teaspoons Dried Basil